Being a Somali woman in the West is not easy.

 This should have caused an ache in the hearts of many all over the world especially by the black people of America who have been fighting for the end of police brutality.

-Instead it was met by silence.
+Instead, it was met with silence.
 My understanding of why this was the case is because Abdi was Somali.

 There seems to be this paradigm of what a black person looks like, this person having archetypal West African features.